jpdantur/planets/README.md

 # About this app

 Webapp which estimates climate for Solar System composed of planets Vulcano, Betasoide and Ferengi.
-Full explanation in spanish can be found [here](ejercicio-planetas.pdf)
+Full explanation in spanish can be found [here](ejercicio-planetas.pdf).
+All info is calculated when application starts.

 # How to Run